ZebraJS

 Default is swing

-This argument my be skipped!
+This argument may be skipped!

 callback function <optional>